awsdocs/aws-security-hub-user-guide/doc_source/standards-security-score.md

 # Determining the security score for a security standard<a name="standards-security-score"></a>

-On the **Security standards** page, Security Hub displays a security score from 0–100% for each enabled standard\.
+On the **Security standards** page, Security Hub displays a security score from 0–100 percent for each enabled standard\.
 The **Summary** page also displays the overall security score across all enabled standards\.

 When you enable Security Hub, Security Hub calculates the initial security score for a standard within 30 minutes after your first visit to the **Summary** page or **Security standards** page on the Security Hub console\.
 Scores are only generated for standards that are enabled when you visit those pages\.
 To view a list of standards that are currently enabled, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_GetEnabledStandards.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_GetEnabledStandards.html) API operation\.
 In addition, AWS Config resource recording must be configured for scores to appear\.
 The overall security score is the average of the standard security scores\.

-After first\-time score generation, Security Hub updates the security score every 24 hours\.
+After first\-time score generation, Security Hub updates security scores every 24 hours\.
 Security Hub displays a timestamp to indicate when a security score was last updated\.

 **Note**
 It can take up to 24 hours for first\-time security scores to be generated in the China Regions and AWS GovCloud \(US\) Region\.

+If you opt into [consolidated control findings](controls-findings-create-update.md#consolidated-control-findings), it can take up to 24 hours for your security scores to reflect the new deduplicated control findings\.

 ## How security scores are calculated<a name="standard-security-score-calculation"></a>